Where is Our Compassion?

 Infertility has become so common that 42% of American adults say they have used, or know someone who has used, fertility treatments.

 “The moments that our patients are wanting to have by growing their families — Christmas mornings with grandparents, kindergarten, going in the first day of school, with little backpacks— all that stuff is what this is about.
-Those are the real moments that this ruling could deprive patients of,” said Dr. Michael C. Allemand, a reproductive endocrinologist at Alabama Fertility—which has also suspended operations in the wake of the court’s decision.
+Those are the real moments that this ruling could deprive patients of,” said Dr. Michael C. Allemand, a reproductive endocrinologist at Alabama Fertility—which also suspended operations in the wake of the court’s decision.

 The Alabama Supreme Court’s decision reflects a profound misunderstanding of what it means to be pro-life and pro-family.
-By declaring frozen embryos children, they have stripped the possibility of life from thousands of children and the opportunity to become parents from just as many couples.
+By declaring frozen embryos children, they stripped the possibility of life from thousands of children and the opportunity to become parents from just as many couples.
 They have strained marriages.
 And they have made the most anti-family decision in decades.

 How IVF Works